Rough sound waves in $3D$ compressible Euler flow with vorticity: The setup of the proof of Theorem : the rescaled solution and construction of the eikonal function

-We provide a figure, Figure \ref{F:DOMAINS}, that exhibits many of the geometric objects that we will construct in Subsect.\,\ref{SS:EIKONAL}.
+We provide a figure, Fig.\,\ref{F:DOMAINS}, that exhibits many of the geometric objects that we will construct in Subsect.\,\ref{SS:EIKONAL}.
 In the figure, for convenience, we have set $\bf{z}$ to be equal to the origin in $\Sigma_0$.